New High School Students: How to Apply

-The purpose of the High School Volunteer Summer Program is to provide service to Mayo Clinic employees and ultimately to Mayo Clinic patients.
-While we do not offer opportunities for clinical exposure or shadowing of hospital staff, volunteers do learn about the health care environment through nonpatient and patient interaction service assignments.
+The High School Student Summer Volunteer Program provides service to Mayo Clinic employees and ultimately to Mayo Clinic patients.
+While we do not offer opportunities for clinical exposure or shadowing hospital staff, volunteers do learn about the health care environment through non-patient and patient interaction service assignments.

-Student volunteers must be available to volunteer during regular business hours (Monday through Friday) and are allotted one weekly four-hour shift.
-Additional shifts may be added as scheduling allows and at the discretion of the Volunteer Services department.
+Applicants must be available to volunteer during regular business hours (Monday through Friday) and are assigned one weekly four-hour shift.
+This equates to 36 hours of volunteer service during the summer.
+Additional shifts may be added as space allows and at the discretion of Mayo Clinic Volunteer Services.
 Volunteers may not serve more than 12 hours a week.

 - Have started college